Lakshitagit21/Lakshitagit21/README.md

 ## I'm a Developer and Coder!!!
-- 🔭 I’m currently working on IOS, Android and Flutter.
+- 🔭 I’m currently working on iOS and Flutter.
 - 🌱 I’m currently learning Data Structures & Algorithms
 - 👯 I’m looking to collaborate on open-source
 - 💬 Ask me about ...
 Anything